Macclesfield Museums: West Park Museum

-West Park Museum was built by Marianne Brocklehurst, who came from a wealthy silk trade family, and houses her collection of Ancient Egyptian artifacts, a selection of fine art and local history items.
-Refurbishment of the museum was proposed in 2018.
-The building is grade II listed with Historic England.
+West Park Museum was built by Marianne Brocklehurst, who came from a wealthy silk trade family, and houses her collection of Ancient Egyptian artifacts, a selection of fine art, and local history items.
+The refurbishment of the museum was proposed in 2018.
+The building, in West Park, is Grade II listed with Historic England.
 Constructed in 1897–98 it is built in brick with terracotta dressings and has a Welsh slate roof.
-It is in a single storey and consists of a single room that is lit from above by a clerestory.
-The entrance front has a shaped gable, and a decorative terracotta frieze and panels.
+It is in a single storey and consists of a single room lit from above by a clerestory.
+The entrance front has a shaped gable, decorative terracotta frieze and panels.
 There is a glass verandah on the right side.

 The Old Sunday School

-Macclesfield Sunday School now called The Old Sunday School was closed in September 1973.
+Macclesfield Sunday School now called The Old Sunday School, was closed in September 1973.
 It had stopped keeping registers in 1967 when average attendance was fourteen.
-Though the fabric of the building was deteriorating it was listed as a Grade II* building because of its historical significance.
+Though the fabric of the building was deteriorating, it was listed as a Grade II* building because of its historical significance.
 The building now has multiple uses which include a Museum with Victorian school room and a cinema.